bowmanjeffs/paprica/README.md

 Paprica uses pathways shared between the members of all clades on a reference tree to determine what pathways are likely to be associated with a phylogenetically placed read.

-Paprica was designed to use a significant amount of resources up front to construct a database and draft metabolic models for all available completed genomes (allow for 8 hours on a 12 core machine).
+Paprica was designed to use a significant amount of resources up front to construct a database and draft metabolic models for all available completed genomes.
 You can avoid this by using the provided database.